datboyblu3/ProxmoxTerraform/README.md

 # Proxmox Terraform
-This repository automates the provisioning of virtual machines and other infrastructure components on a Proxmox Virtual Environment (PVE) cluster using Terraform.
+This repository automates the provisioning of three vulnerable virtual machines and other infrastructure components on a Proxmox Virtual Environment (PVE) cluster using Terraform.
+Ansible is used to configure each machine with a vulnerable samba, wordpress or nginx server.

  ## 🔧 Overview